Thraka/thraka.github.io/articles/what-is-the-currentscreen.md

 # What is SadConsole.Global.CurrentScreen?

-SadConsole uses the `SadConsole.Global.CurrentScreen` property to determine what objects are going to be drawn and processed each frame.
-The current screen starts out as a `ContainerConsole`, which is a dead console that doesn't render anything.
-However, all `Console` types allows you to add other `Console` types as children.
-If you add a console to the `SadConsole.Global.CurrentScreen.Children` collection, then when `SadConsole.Global.CurrentScreen` is processed by the game engine, all children are also processed.
-So even though the `CurrentScreen` is a `ContainerConsole` and has nothing to render for itself, the children will still be rendered.
+SadConsole uses the @SadConsole.Global.CurrentScreen property to determine what objects are going to be drawn and processed each frame.
+The current screen starts out as a @SadConsole.ContainerConsole, which is a dead console that doesn't render anything.
+However, all @SadConsole.Console types allows you to add other @SadConsole.Console types as children.
+If you add a console to the @SadConsole.Global.CurrentScreen.Children collection, then when @SadConsole.Global.CurrentScreen is processed by the game engine, all children are also processed.
+So even though the @SadConsole.Global.CurrentScreen is a @SadConsole.ContainerConsole and has nothing to render for itself, the children will still be rendered.

-In general, a `Console` type handles the following:
+In general, a @SadConsole.Console type handles the following:

 01. Positioning
 01. Visibility
 01. Game loop processing for *Update* and *Draw*.
-01. Parent-child relationship with other `Console` types.
+01. Parent-child relationship with other @SadConsole.Console types.

-You can add what you want to the current screen to get it in the system.
-For example, this code would add two small consoles to the `CurrentScreen`:
+Child objects you added to the current screen become processed by SadConsole each frame.
+For example, this code would add two small consoles to the @SadConsole.Global.CurrentScreen which would be rendered:

 ```csharp
 var console1 = new SadConsole.Console(10, 4);